Starbucks expanding parental leave benefits

 Store employees who are birth mothers will get six weeks of paid leave at 100 percent pay, up from 67 percent average pay previously, and 12 weeks of unpaid leave.

-Store employees who are non-birth parents can take up to 12 weeks of unpaid leave.
+Store employees who are non-birth parents (including fathers, spouses and foster and adoptive parents) can take up to 12 weeks of unpaid leave.

 Non-store employees (such as district managers and above) who are birth mothers can take up to 18 weeks of 100 percent paid leave.
-That’s up 6 weeks at 67 percent pay previously.
+That’s up from 6 weeks at 67 percent pay previously.

 Most Read Stories